Wet N Wild (North Shields): 2019 closure

 In 2019, Serco Leisure announced that Wet N Wild would be closing once again, following a decline in visitors and increasing costs to keep the facility up to date and operational, which had led to reduced seasonal hours earlier in the year, although Serco Leisure did suggest that the park may reopen the following year.
 The park had been criticised by many visitors due to the slowly decaying state of the pool, which included cracked floor tiles, dirt on the changing room floor, and many lockers missing their doors.

 Abandonment and demolition (2020–2024)

 In February 2020, the park's lease holders, Serco Leisure, announced that the park would not reopen in that year.
-Later in the 2020, having leased the park for six years, Serco Leisure bought the building outright, however the park never reopened.
+Later in 2020, having leased the park for six years, Serco Leisure bought the building outright, however the park never reopened.
 The site lay abandoned for several years and was victim to several break-ins and acts of vandalism, of which the local police were alerted to.
 Finally, beginning on 8 November 2024, what remained of the derelict Wet N Wild water park was demolished.